ShiqiHe000/Data_structure/README.md

 						its operation in constant time by using a linked list .

 **5 Implement a binary tree** : Implement a binary tree and performs search and insert operations by using recursion funciton.

+**6 Find the minimum value in the binary tree**: Search for the minimum value in the binary tree.
+Using recursive method and iterative method.